 I enjoy my spicy foods.
 In fact, the spicier, the better.
 If I break a sweat when I'm eating, I've made a successful meal.
 I'm extremely active, physically, and I rarely get sick.
 I don't use tobacco, but I drink coffee daily.
 I average about two bowel movements a day, and I've found within the last week or so, blood on my toilet paper when I wipe my arse.
 Can the blood be caused by my spicy foods?
 I had my wife check out the area in question, and she says that it doesn't look like my rectum was bleeding (but it sure felt like it for about two minutes).
 I just wanted to know if the spicy foods can actually cause bleeding around there, and if so, does this mean that the bleeding could be caused in other places within my digestive system?

 Sorry to hear that your rectum is wrecking your life right now!
-The good news is that there may not be any reason to cool off on spicy foods just yet.
-Although eating spicy foods can irritate your stomach and aggravate other digestive problems, they cannot cause your stomach, or any other organ in your digestive tract, to bleed on its own.
-In some cases, they can lead to inflammation in people who have very sensitive stomachs, such as those with Irritable Bowel Syndrome (IBS).
-However, because you have a history of frequently enjoying spicy foods before the bleeding started, this is probably not the case.
-Is it possible that the blood is actually in your stools?
-If this is the case, you may want to consider seeing a medical provider sooner rather than later.
+The good news is that there may not be any reason to cool off on the spicy foods just yet.
+Although eating spicy foods can irritate your stomach and aggravate other digestive problems, they cannot cause your stomach or any other organ in your digestive tract to bleed on their own.
+In some cases, they can lead to inflammation in people who have very sensitive stomachs, including those with irritable bowel syndrome (IBS).
+However, because you have a history of frequently enjoying spicy fare before the bleeding started, this may not be the case.
+So, what could be the cause?
+Read on to find out more.

 The most common cause of bleeding in the lower digestive tract (which consists of the large intestine and rectum) is the presence of hemorrhoids in the anus or rectum.
-Hemorrhoids are swollen and inflamed veins in that area that can be torn or ruptured, leading to the appearance of bright red blood in the toilet and/or on toilet paper.
-They are caused by increased pressure on the veins of the lower digestive tract, and common sources of the pressure include (but are not limited to) heavy lifting, diarrhea, and extra straining due to constipation.
+Hemorrhoids are swollen and inflamed veins in that area that can be torn or ruptured, leading to the appearance of bright red blood in the toilet or on toilet paper.
+They’re caused by increased pressure on the veins of the lower digestive tract, and common sources of the pressure include (but are not limited to) heavy lifting, diarrhea, and extra straining due to constipation.

 May your bum stop its burnin'!